The Complete Guide to Achilles Tendon Rupture

 What are the risk factors for re-rupturing my Achilles tendon?

 For individuals who did not undergo surgery, they were at the highest risk for retearing immediately after coming out of the walking boot.
 In fact, 73% of the re-ruptures occurred within the first month after removing the walking brace.
 It is important to be cautious in the initial stages of your recovery.
 Typically, most re-ruptures will occur within the first 9 weeks, although it can happen at any point if the forces placed on the tendon exceed the tendon’s capacity.
-Surprisingly, Achilles tendon re-ruptures occurred more frequently with low load activities such as walking, likely because they tend to happen in the early stages of recovery.
+Surprisingly, Achilles tendon re-ruptures occurred more frequently with low-load activities such as walking, likely because they tend to happen in the early stages of recovery.

 When should I get treatment after an Achilles rupture?

 We advise coming in as soon as possible after your injury, regardless of your management plan.
-The first appointment is important to go through treatment goals, recovery expectations and initial exercises to prevent muscle loss.
+The first appointment is important to go through treatment goals, recovery expectations, and initial exercises to prevent muscle loss.
 Typically, intensive rehabilitation will start as you wean off the walking boot.

 If you’re looking for guidance to recover from an Achilles tendon rupture, contact us today to set up an appointment.